projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""

 Table :num:`table-gpio-get-response` defines the Greybus GPIO get response.
-The response contains the status byte, plus one byte indicating the value on the line in question.
-If the value of the status byte is non-zero, the value byte shall be ignored.
+The response contains one byte indicating the value on the line in question.

 .. figtable::
     :nofig: